Ontario Student Nutrition Program

-Formerly known as the Children’s Nutrition Network, OSNP London/Middlesex is the local contact group for student nutrition programs in London and Middlesex County.
+The Children’s Nutrition Network, is the local contact group for OSNP London/Middlesex is the local contact group for student nutrition programs in London and Middlesex County.
 Our nutrition coordinator works directly with local programs and the community to raise funds and awareness, and to support over 80 nutrition programs in our region.

 We support the nutrition programs by assisting with start up, accessing additional funding through the ministry and other local funding sources, and by supporting a community-wide network of schools and agencies that provide programs, resource materials and training workshops for programs and volunteers.

-OSNP London/Middlesex is directly affiliated with Investing in Children and in partnership with: Middlesex-London Health Unit, The May Court Club of London, City of London, LDCSB, TVDSB and London InterCommunity Heath Centre.
+OSNP London/Middlesex is directly affiliated with Investing in Children and in partnership with: Middlesex-London Health Unit, City of London, LDCSB, TVDSB and London InterCommunity Heath Centre.